kulcsarrudolf/pasztor.at/content/blog/the-painful-enterprise-way-to-the-cloud.md

 date: "2020-07-15T00:00:00Z"
 publishDate: "2020-07-15T00:00:00Z"
 slug: the-painful-enterprise-way-to-the-cloud
-excerpt: Use the cloud, they said.
+summary: Use the cloud, they said.
 It will be great, they said.
 Why is it painful then?
-fbimage: /assets/img/the-painful-enterprise-way-to-the-cloud.png
+fbimage: posts/the-painful-enterprise-way-to-the-cloud.png
-googleimage: /assets/img/the-painful-enterprise-way-to-the-cloud.png
+googleimage: posts/the-painful-enterprise-way-to-the-cloud.png
-preview: /assets/img/the-painful-enterprise-way-to-the-cloud.jpg
+preview: posts/the-painful-enterprise-way-to-the-cloud.jpg
 sharing:
   discord: '@everyone Use the #cloud, they said.
 It will be great, they said.'
   facebook: 'Use the #cloud, they said.
 It will be great, they said.'